cloud-py-api/py_bundler/README.md

 After that you should copy two small **yaml** files(_**prepare/publish-release.yml**_) **from examples** to your repo.

-After that when you call `prepare-release.yml` it will first install & build all python libraries from `requirements.txt` and after that start **Nuitka** to make one binary standalone build.
+After that when you call `prepare-release.yml` it will first install & build all python libraries from `requirements.txt` and after that starts **Nuitka** to make one file standalone build.
-At the end, it will create(or update) a GitHub release with binaries.
+At the end, it will create(or update) a GitHub release with produced binaries.

 The whole thing is split into two yaml files because it can take a very long time.